sngina/personal-gallery/README.md

 ## Description

-This is an Application created for sngina's gallery where you can upload an image ,delete an image and search an image
+This is an Application created for sngina's gallery where you can upload an image ,delete an image and search an image.You can also zoom in a specific image if needed  to and see the description ,category and location where the image was taken from.

 ---